accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/13.1/index.md

 ---
-title: For each web page, does the user have control over each time limit modifying the content (excluding particular cases)?
+title: For each Web page, can the user control each time limit that modifies content (except in particular cases)?
 ---